Senior Information

 • (Students who have not yet completed their graduation requirements by this time may be allowed to participate in end of year events once seniors and their parents have signed a memorandum of understanding outlining what is expected with set deadlines.)

-Wed., May 15 - Senior Class Photo at 6:30pm and Baccalaureate Mass & Awards at 7pm
+Wed., May 13 - Senior Class Photo at 6:40pm and Baccalaureate Mass & Awards & Reception at 7pm

 • Seniors will wear their black graduation gown zipped with no cap or other regalia.